jampp/geeks/_src/_posts/2016-04-05-in-depth-look-into-caching-1.markdown

 Sure, things get trickier with a hundred different kinds of requests, when you have to juggle the TTLs of all to prioritize some above others.
 But usually any sensible setting will do, and the business itself will push hard for changes if they're needed (and pay for the bills too, when needed).

-If you need a guideline for your starting point, ask yourself how fast does the value you're trying to cache change?
+If you need a guideline for your starting point, ask yourself: how fast does the value you're trying to cache change?
 If projections, for instance, can't change more than a small percent during a day, there's little point in a refresh period much lower than a day.